flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

    6. Navigate to `plugin_name/plugin_name_ios/ios/plugin_name_ios` and click
       the `Add Package` button.

-   7. Ensure it is added to the `RunnerTests` target and click the `Add Package` button.
+   7. Ensure that it's added to the `RunnerTests` target and click the `Add Package` button.

 7. Ensure tests pass Product > Test.